rosewills/o-antiphons-code/readme.md

 # O Antiphons (Advent 2023)

-This is a daily devotional webpage featuring the O Antiphons: short prayers traditionally prayed on the evenings of the week leading up to Christmas (Dec.
+This is a daily devotional webpage featuring the O Antiphons - short prayers traditionally prayed on the evenings of the week leading up to Christmas (Dec.
 17-23).
-They are typically set to music; you may recognize them as lyrics from the Advent hymn "O Come, O Come, Emmanuel."
+They are typically set to music, and you may recognize them as lyrics from the Advent hymn "O Come, O Come, Emmanuel."

-The O Antiphons date back to the 6th century, and today they are prayed and sung in various forms across all Christian denominations.
+The O Antiphons date back to the 6th century.
+Today they are prayed and sung in various forms across all Christian denominations.

 This site is organized in a blog format, with one devotional posted per day during the week leading up to Christmas.